Taco Bell: History

 In 1964, the first franchise was purchased by former police officer Kermit Bekke.
 This location, located at 1654 West Carson Street in Torrance, California, had its grand opening on May 28, 1965.
 Bekke sold his franchise a year and a half later.
 This location closed in 1975 when it moved across the street to store #1130 at 1619 West Carson Street, which itself would close in the late 1990s and subsequently be repurposed.
 On January 20, 1967, the 100th Taco Bell grand opening took place in Anaheim, located at 400 South Brookhurst (store #63); this location would later be replaced by a new location at 324 South Brookhurst in 1993.
 The first Taco Bell restaurant east of the Mississippi River (the 270th to open, store #258) opened at 2050 East Main Street in Springfield, Ohio, on September 20, 1968.
 Original Taco Bells featured only walk-up window service without indoor seating or drive-thru service.
 Inside seating was added sporadically in 1968 and drive-thru service was not generally available until 1980.
 As of 2025, seven original mission-style operating Taco Bell restaurants still remain, located in California and Colorado.
 A mission-style location (opened in April 1976) that operated in Honolulu, Hawaii (store #1281) remodeled in 2024, and another Mission-style location in Scottsdale, Arizona (store #31, opened circa July 3, 1966) closed on April 12, 2025.
-Many former mission-style Taco Bell locations still survive which have been repurposed, frequently as other Mexican fast food restaurants.
-In 1970, Taco Bell went public with 325 restaurants.

 The corporate office has had a few locations, and previously maintained an office at 2516 Via Tejon in Palos Verdes, then at 2424 Moreton Street in Torrance before settling into Irvine (at 17901 Von Karman Avenue) in 1976.